shap/shap/README.md

 ## LightGBM example

 While SHAP values can explain the output of any machine learning model, we have developed high-speed exact algorithms for ensemble tree methods ([paper](https://arxiv.org/abs/1706.06060)).
-These have been integrated directly into LightGBM, and you can use the `shap` package for visualization in a Jupyter notebook:
+These have been integrated directly into LightGBM, and you can use the `shap` package for visualization in a Jupyter notebook (similar support will be available for XGBoost pending https://github.com/dmlc/xgboost/pull/2438):

 ```python
 import lightgbm